HydrogenCam/Predicting-City-Scale-Daily-Electricity-replication/README.md

 2 In every `PATH_TO_ROOT` part of the code, please manually replace the placeholder with the actual path where you downloaded this repository on your local machine.

+3 It is recommended to use a **Windows system** whenever possible, as some libraries (e.g., LightGBM) may raise architecture-related errors on macOS.

+---

 ### Citation